sovit-123/fasterrcnn-pytorch-training-pipeline/README.md

 python inference_video.py --input data/inference_data/video_1.mp4 --weights outputs/training/smoke_training/last_model_state.pth
 ```

-## A List of All Model Flags to Use with train.py
+## A List of All Model Flags to Use With the Training Script

 ```
 # Usage